🇨🇦 🕆 🇨🇦 🕆 🇨🇦 🕆 L🇨🇦

 Since the modern industrial-age has been around for about mmm.… let's say three-hundred years - then that's a twelve-generation span of time.
 I believe that many of our health-issues stem from the fact that our genomes just haven't had enough time to adapt to our new surroundings.
 Particularly as of late, since we've been making tremendous technological-strides on a regular basis.

 Take note, that from one generation to the next – our race keeps evolving.
 Yes, I purposely stated “evolved”.
 From one generation to another, it’s our hereditary DNA which keeps the human-race both durable and adaptable.
 If our race didn’t continually evolve, it wouldn’t be long before we were wiped off the planet.
-Particularly since human pathogens like viruses and bacteria, continually evolve.
+Particularly since human pathogens like viruses and bacteria, continually evolve as well.

 Let’s momentarily pivot this conversation back to our gut’s microbiome.
 Evolutionary-wise, our microbiome fills in certain gaps, which can’t be accommodated by generational-fixed DNA.

 DNA only changes after a certain generation has offspring.
 Whatever DNA and genes we are born with, we have them for life.
 In contrast, our personal microbiome continually adapts.
-It can change based upon diet, lifestyle, and age.
+It can dynamically change based upon one's diet, lifestyle, and age.
 In other words, it rolls with the punches; similar to our adaptive immune system.
-This concept will come more into focus, once we review certain digestive-system mechanisms.
+This concept will come more into focus, once we review certain mechanisms of the digestive-system.

 Health-wise, in order for a species’ offspring to succeed and have future generations stronger than the former – their genomes have to be able to adapt.
 Importantly, they need to adapt at least as fast as their ever-changing environment.
 If they don’t succeed in doing so, then their species will be overtaken and no longer exist.